LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/many-to-many.rst

 In addition to seeing which tags are on an event, we would also like to see all events with a specific tag.

 .. admonition:: Note

-   If you want to verify what code this video starts with, check out the `tag-errors <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/tag-errors>`_ branch.
-If you want to verify what code this video ends with, check out the `display-tag-items <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/display-tag-items>`_ branch.

    The starter code for this video is found at the `tag-errors branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/tag-errors>`_ of ``CodingEventsDemo``.
 The final code presented in this video is found on the `display-tag-items branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/display-tag-items>`_.
 As always, code along to the videos on your own ``CodingEvents`` project